-Total assets acquired 14,308

-Liabilities assumed 1,568
+Total assets acquired 14,308 Liabilities assumed 1,568

 Net assets acquired \$ 12,740

 For accounting purposes, the transaction was treated as an acquisition of assets and not a business combination because SBR did not meet the definition of a business under EITF 98-3, Determination Whether a Nonmonetary Transaction Involves Receipt of Productive Assets or of a Business.
 The purchase price was allocated to assets acquired and liabilities assumed based on management's analysis and estimates of fair values.
 Management's estimates of fair value are based on assumptions believed to be reasonable, but which are inherently uncertain and unpredictable.
-Management utilized the services of an independent valuation firm to support the valuation of the acquired intangible assets.
-The acquired inprocess research and development (IPR&D) was valued at \$9.6 million.
+The acquired in-process research and development (IPR&D) was valued at \$9.6 million.
 The IPR&D assets were written off at the date of acquisition in accordance with Financial Accounting Standards Board (FASB) Interpretation No. 4, Applicability of FASB Statement No. 2 to Business Combinations Accounted for by the Purchase Method.